 The military is a select group of citizens who highly trained and

-equipped to perform national security tasks in unique and often chaotic
+equipped to perform national security tasks in unique and often

 and trauma filled situations.
 These situations can include the

-front-lines of battle, national emergencies, allied assistance, or the
+front-lines of battle, national emergencies, allied assistance, or

-disaster response scenes where they are providing relief-aid for the
+disaster response scenes where they are providing relief-aid for

 host populations of both friendly and enemy nations.
 Though many

-psychologists may have a general understanding with regards to a humans
+psychologists may have a general understanding with regards to a

-response to traumatic situations, Military Psychologists are uniquely
+response to traumatic situations, Military Psychologists are

 trained and experienced specialists in applied science and practice